OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Noble.md

 ------

-- **Class:** Usually treated as 3rd level fighters, but may be of any class and level.
+- **Class:** Usually treated as 3rd-level fighters, but may be of any class and level.
-- **Squire and retainers:** Accompanied by a 2nd level fighter (a squire) and up to ten 1st level fighters (retainers).
+- **Squire and retainers:** Accompanied by a 2nd-level fighter (a squire) and up to ten 1st-level fighters (retainers).